Traumatic Iritis: Signs, Symptoms, Treatment, and Pursuing Compensation

 - Topical beta-blockers (if secondary glaucoma is present and there are no contraindications to using these).

 Our Experienced Massachusetts Injury Attorneys are Here to Help You.
 Free consultation.
 No obligation.
 No fee unless we recover for you.

 If you have suffered from traumatic iritis, or any other serious eye injury due to someone elses’ carelessness or actions, we are just a phone call away.
 Contact our law offices to for a free consultation and find out how we can help.
-It’s easy, just call our law firm today at (508) 588-0422 and you will have taken your first step towards getting fair compensation for your injuries or for the loss of a loved one.
+It’s easy, just call The Law Offices of Gerald J. Noonan today at (508) 588-0422 and you will have taken your first step towards getting fair compensation for your injuries or for the loss of a loved one.
 You can also click here to use our Free Case Evaluation Form.

 We offer a free, no-obligation legal consultation to help you understand your rights and the value of your case.